 It seems to me that meek compliance exposes their casual contempt for customers’ time, energy and money.
-Therefore, to all intents and purposes, it’s more in our interest to ignore their Conditions because so long as our money continues to be paid in return for the original purchase, that is as much interaction as should be required.
+Therefore, to all intents and purposes, it’s more in our interest to ignore their Terms and Conditions because so long as your money continues to be paid in return for the original purchase, that is as much interaction as should be required.

 Give them an inch they would have us jump through hoops.
 Unchecked, they would surely renege on any agreement whilst eating your liver with an indifferent Chianti.

 Valued Customer: You are no more their Valued Customer than they are your Valued Supplier.
 Take as much interest in their Terms and Conditions as they do in yours.
-If asked to sign you are not agreeing that their Terms and Conditions are reasonable, neither are you accepting that you will abide by them in all circumstances.
-You are simply signing to accept that they actually have Terms and Conditions and as of that precise moment, under circumstances prevailing at the time they appear to be reasonable.
+It’s important to know, if asked to sign, you are not agreeing that their Terms and Conditions are reasonable, neither are you accepting that you will abide by them in all circumstances, you are accepting that they actually have Terms and Conditions and as of that precise moment, under prevailing circumstancesat the time they appear to be reasonable.
 But, circumstances change and that is where Common Law comes in and takes precedence.

 Charges: Always question extra charges.
 Despite the small print, you are not obliged to change your name on any policy, investment or insurance document.

 Identity: Under Common Law you may call yourself by any name you wish but keep copies of your Birth Certificate handy in case it suits you to prove your identity when making a claim or cashing in a policy.